Mitigating for Wildfire 1

 Exemptions to Obtaining Open Burning Permits

-Per the Colorado Air Quality Control Commission Regulation 9, III(B), certain burning activities are exemption from requirements to obtain an open burning permit.
-Nothing in this regulation, however, it to be construed as relieving any person conducting open burning from meeting the requirements of any applicable federal, state or local requirements concerning disposal of waste materials.
+Per the Colorado Air Quality Control Commission Regulation 9, III(B), certain burning activities are exempt from requirements to obtain an open burning permit.
+Nothing in this regulation, however, is to be construed as relieving any person conducting open burning from meeting the requirements of any applicable federal, state or local requirements concerning disposal of waste materials.
 Furthermore, all necessary safeguards shall be utilized during such “exempt” open burning to minimize any public health or welfare impacts.
 The owner or operator shall also take steps to ensure that all neighboring residents and businesses are notified prior to beginning the open burn.

 Agricultural Burning